-Bitchcraft is my shorthand for liberating your mind and your body from sexist diet culture.
+It’s my shorthand for liberating your mind and your body from racist, sexist diet culture.

 Whose shorthand, you ask?

 Mine!
-I’m Dr. Sabina Singwell, PhD, a food & body coach, writer and your feminist big sister.
+I’m Dr. Sabina Singwell, PhD, a body sovereignty coach, writer and your feminist big sister.

-I’m a one-woman, judgement-free zone on a mission to help women and non-binary folks create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.
+I’m on a mission to help women and non-binary folks create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.